Murcul/humans-of-gitstart/docs/open-positions/designer.md

 # Product Designer (Mid Level)

-**Responsibilities:**
+**What You'll Do: 🚀**
-- Develop and uphold detailed specifications and design patterns for user interfaces.
+- Craft and maintain precise specs and designs for UI that users love. 🎨
-- Analyze, enhance, and expand an existing design system in line with brand direction.
+- Give our design system a makeover and expansion that aligns perfectly with our brand vibe.
-- Engage collaboratively with the product team, fellow engineers, and various teams at GitStart, bridging the realms of code, design, and branding.
+- Collaborate with our product, engineering (wizards), and teams across GitStart, creating a sweet spot where coding meets design and brand identity.

-**Our Ideal Candidate:**
+**Who We're Looking For: 🌟**
-- Has a solid understanding of the software development lifecycle and is not intimidated by tasks such as building a code review tool or conceptualizing a CLI or IDE.
+- Someone who's comfortable deep diving into to the software development lifecycle and gets excited about projects like developing a code review tool or dreaming up a new CLI or IDE. 🛠
-- Possesses outstanding asynchronous communication and collaboration abilities, with experience in keeping teams updated across different platforms and formats.
+- Solid async communication skills, keeping everyone in the loop across platforms and formats.
-- Is able to explain design concepts and the reasoning behind design decisions to a diverse audience, including product managers, engineers, and non-engineers.
+- A design storyteller, able to unpack your design choices to anyone from product managers to engineers and even folks who aren't tech-savvy. 📖
-- Knows the optimal moments to engage stakeholders throughout the design process.
+- Knows just when to pull in stakeholders during the design journey. ⏳
-- Recognizes the balance between ideal design aspirations and the practical considerations of delivering in a startup environment, knowing when to be firm and when to rely on expert judgment.
+- Balances idealistic designs with the real-world hustle of startup life, using expert judgment to navigate through.
-- Is a strong critical and conceptual thinker, capable of broad perspective thinking as well as recognizing interconnections.
+- A thinker who sees the big picture and how all the dots connect. 🌐
-- Has experience in UX research, capable of conducting user studies independently or participating in research initiatives led by others, and integrating feedback into design enhancements.
+- Ready to dive into UX research, lead user studies, or hop on research projects, always keen to integrate feedback into making designs even better. 🔍
-- Demonstrates a strong work ethic, with the ability to work both independently and collaboratively with engineers, valuing both deep work and engaging pairing sessions.
+- Proud of your strong work ethic, happy to fly solo or team up for some serious code pairing or brainstorming sessions. 🤹
-- Understands brand and branding, recognizing how to translate existing brand directions into intuitive and meaningful user experiences.
+- Gets branding and how to evolve brand directions into killer user experiences. 🎨
-- Is deeply passionate about design, product, and exceptional user experiences, often engaging with software outside of work out of genuine interest.
+- Deeply passionate about design, products, and making users go "wow!", always tinkering with software just because you love it. ❤️

-**Tools of the Trade:**
+**Tech Toolkit: 🔧**
-- Proficiency in Figma is required; familiarity with InDesign and Illustrator is a plus.
-Additionally, experience with Linear, GitHub, and Slack is expected.
+- Must be a Figma pro (InDesign and Illustrator also work).
+Also, familair with Linear, GitHub, and Slack is key. 🧙‍♂️

-**Nice to Have:**
+**Would Be Awesome:**
-- A perfect addition to our culture would be someone who has initiated and launched their own project, regardless of scale.
-Many at GitStart possess an entrepreneurial and creative spirit, making individuals with such experience and mindset feel particularly at home.
-Additionally, there may be opportunities to share your project in a Show & Tell session!
+- If you've ever kicked off your own project, you're our kind of people!
+We thrive on creativity and entrepreneurial energy, and your experience would resonate here.
+Plus, you can showcase your project in a Show & Tell! 🎤